Statement of Faith

 As a reflection of the Holy Trinity, everything in the created universe displays God’s infinity, God’s diversity, and God’s individuality.
 God created distinct individualities and, at once, maintains the identity and purpose of, and relationships between each, while He relates all into one purposeful whole.
 God created man in His own image.

 Man rejected God’s original provision for man’s wholeness predicated upon a total and self-conscious dependence upon Him.
 This rejection through self-conscious disobedience led to the exceeding sinfulness of man’s nature and his fallen state.
-Thus, men all live according to their deluded pride that personal judgment and self-will are supreme.
-Thus by nature, they live in slavery to sin and death.
+Thus, men all naturally live according to our deluded pride that personal judgment and self-will are supreme.
+Thus by nature, we all live in slavery to sin and death.

 God has provided for man’s salvation, making man fit (justified) for restored relationship with the Father and mankind through Jesus Christ.
 I believe in the necessity of regeneration by the Holy Spirit for salvation and that men are justified on the single ground of faith in the shed blood of Christ, and only by God’s grace, through faith, are we saved and made new creatures by the Spirit.